protesilaos/my-website/_pages/emacs/emacs.md

 ## Logos

-This package provides a simple approach to handling presentations using nothing but the `page-delimiter` together with some commands to move between pages whether narrowing is in effect or not.
+This package provides a simple approach to setting up a "focus mode".
+It uses the `page-delimiter` or the outline together with some commands to move between pages whether narrowing is in effect or not.
 It also provides some optional aesthetic tweaks which come into effect when the buffer-local `logos-focus-mode` is enabled.
+The manual shows how to extend the code to achieve the desired result.

 + Official manual: <https://protesilaos.com/emacs/logos>
 + Git repo: <https://gitlab.com/protesilaos/logos>